 The installation of floating solar panels – also known as “Floatovoltaics” – is increasing, especially in places where is necessary to optimize the (lack of) space.

-Floating solar panels are an innovative solution, especially for countries with a shortage of land.
+A creative approach, floating solar panels are especially useful for land-poor nations.
 Despite a higher product cost, floating solar systems are an efficient option because the cooling effect of the water reduces thermal losses, making this solution more competitive than land-based systems in terms of production.

 Floating solar panels environmental impact